yankailab/OpenKAI/docs/3D/ImGUIviewer.md

 CPU fallback generate the twelve edges from those boxes.
 Camera fitting, visibility, line width, and object opacity apply to grid boxes too.

-Use grid `nMaxCells` to cap occupied cells.
-When omitted, the old `nMaxLines` setting supplies a compatibility cap of `floor(nMaxLines / 12)` (default 8333).
+Use grid `nMaxCells` to cap occupied cells (default 8333). `nMaxLines` is no longer accepted.
-Viewer `nCbuf` defaults to 100000; per-object `vGeometry[].nC` can lower it, and zero omits cells.
+Viewer `nCbuf` defaults to 100000; per-object `vSelectableOctGrid[].nC` can lower it, and zero omits cells.
 Point and line limits continue to control their own primitives.
 All occupied levels are included.
-Cell colors come from averaged point RGBA unless `vColCellOcc` explicitly supplies a uniform `[r,g,b,a]` override (a three-component override defaults to alpha 1).
+Cell colors come from averaged point RGB with initial alpha 1 unless `vColCellOcc` explicitly supplies a uniform `[r,g,b,a]` override (a three-component override defaults to alpha 1).
 Empty or expired snapshots clear the previous boxes.